Single item limit insurance

 Some possessions don’t need to be worth more than the single item limit to be considered a high-risk item for insurance purposes.

-If you have a particularly valuable item, you may want to consider separate specialist insurance.
+Yes, you can get a standalone policy for a single item.
 For example, if you have a piece of artwork that’s worth £50,000 but your valuables limit is £20,000, then your standard contents insurance policy won’t be enough to cover it.
-In this case, you’d be well advised to seek out a specialist standalone policy for your piece of art.
+In this case, it may be sensible to seek out a specialist standalone policy for your piece of art.

 Rachel’s a self-confessed money nerd who’s been writing about personal finance for more than 20 years.
 She spent 17 years writing for Moneywise, including a few years as Editor, and likes making complicated subjects like insurance, pensions, investing and tax, easy for people to understand.